gloveboxes/PyCon-Hands-on-Lab/Lab2-docker-debug/README.md

 From **Visual Studio Code**, select **File** from the main menu, then **Open Folder**.
 Navigate to and open the **github/lab2-docker-debug** folder.

 1. From VS Code: File -> Open Folder, navigate to github/lab2-docker-debug
-2. Expand the App folder, and open the app.py file.
+2. Expand the App folder and open the app.py file.

 ## Creating an Azure IoT Central application